IFS Cloud requires secured communication (HTTPS) for all types of installation.

 Certificates and Transport Layer Security (TLS) Basics¶

-Certificates and Transport Layer Security (TLS) Basics Transport Layer Security (TLS) and it's predecessor Secure Socket Layer (SSL) are protocols used to ensure security of communication between two parties, commonly this means traffic between the client and the server.
+Certificates and Transport Layer Security (TLS) Basics, Transport Layer Security (TLS), and it's predecessor Secure Socket Layer (SSL) are protocols used to ensure the security of communication between two parties, commonly this means traffic between the client and the server.
 TLS aims to primarily provide privacy and data integrity between communicating applications.
-TLS connections have normally following properties:
+TLS connections normally have the following properties:

 - The connection is private because cryptography is used to encrypt the data transmitted.

 - The identity of communicating parties can be verified through the use of public-key cryptography (digital certificates)

 - Integrity is guaranteed by including a message authentication code into each transmitted message.